Martín Vargas: Professional career

 On March 23, 1973, Vargas made his professional debut, beating Martín Muñoz by a decision in six rounds.
 He won twelve fights in a row before drawing (tying) with Nelson Muñoz on December 13, 1973.
 In 1974, he tasted defeat for the first time when he was knocked out in seven rounds by Alfredo Alcayaga.
 On October 11 of that same year, he and Alcayaga had a rematch, this time with the Chilean national flyweight title at stake.
 Vargas avenged his first defeat with a seven-round knockout win.
 One month later, he had his first fight abroad, a ten-round draw with Carlos Escalante]in Buenos Aires.

 After fourteen wins in a row, Vargas had a chance to add the South American regional belt to his resume, and he did so by knocking out Gonzalo Cruz in round one on December 20, 1975 in Santiago.
 He defended that title twice, and after beating Carlos Escalante in their Uruguay rematch, Vargas' win streak reached 27 wins in a row.

 On September 17, 1977, he fought for the world title for the first time; World Boxing Council world flyweight champion Miguel Canto defeated Vargas by a fifteen-round decision in Yucatán, Mexico.
 Vargas had one more win: two months after their first fight, Vargas once again challenged Canto, this time in Santiago.
 Canto broke the hearts of most Vargas fans on November 30, 1977 by defeating the hometown favorite, again by a fifteen-round decision.

-On April 22 of 1978, Vargas beat future world champion Alfonso López by a knockout in round one to defend his South American title with success.
+On April 22, 1978, Vargas beat future world champion Alfonso López by a knockout in round one to defend his South American title with success.
 On November 4 of that year, he challenged World Boxing Association (WBA) world champion Betulio González in the champion's hometown of Maracay, Venezuela, but González retained the crown with a twelfth-round knockout victory.
 This defeat was followed by thirteen wins in a row, including points wins over future world champions Joey Olivo and Rafael Pedroza (cousin of Eusebio Pedroza).
 Vargas then traveled to Japan, where on June 1 he lost by a knockout in round eight what turned out to be his last world title bid to WBA world Junior flyweight champion Yoko Gushiken.